quaepoena/MA-redirect/README.md

 MA will disregard the `%` and you (presumably) won't have defined a redirect with the key `Death%`, so you'll see the normal search results page.

+## Changelog

+- 1.1: README to markdown on greasyfork.